markeyser/Deployment-of-ML-Models/02-Course-curriculum-overview.md

 For data scientists this mean how to transform your Jupyter notebooks into production ready code.
 Code that is testable, tractable, and reproducible.
 You will learn the different ways available and used in the industry.

-You will learn how to code and deploy models using procedural programming or object oriented programming creating a custom pipeline for your business and also how to write code utilizing object oriented programming and liberating the power of a third party pipeline.
+You will learn how to code and deploy models using **procedural programming** or **object oriented programming** creating a **custom pipeline** for your business.
+And also, how to write code utilizing object oriented programming and liberating the power of a **third party pipeline**.
 This pipeline will be the industry standard pipeline from **scikit-learn**.

 We will discuss the pros and cons of each implementation and our preferred option.